nwtime/ntpwww/content/en/archives/hints/a-ux.md

       server.

     o 'tickadj' is also called.
-This does two things: changes the default value of 'tick' (which the the amount of time, in ms, that is added to the clock every 1/60 seconds) and changes the value of 'tickadj' which the the amount that is added or subtracted from 'tickadj' when adjtime() is called.
+This does two things: changes the default value of 'tick' (which is the amount of time, in ms, that is added to the clock every 1/60 seconds) and changes the value of 'tickadj' which is the amount that is added or subtracted from 'tickadj' when adjtime() is called.

       Now Mac clocks are pretty bad and tend to be slow.
 Sooo, instead of